-There are over 14.5 billion explicit adult videos viewed by 7-17 year olds in the United States every year.
+Over 14.5 billion explicit adult videos are viewed by 7–17-year-olds in the United States every year.
 Our young people represent one of the largest pornography viewing demographics in the world.

-The conversation has been very awkward for parents and therefore mostly ignored.
-This is not "dad's Playboy."
-Online explicit adult videos are dangerous for young people.
+The conversation has been awkward for parents and therefore mostly ignored.
+This is not dad's Playboy.
+Explicit online adult videos are dangerous for young people.

 Challenges for Boys

-A 2011 estimate of American 14 - 17 year old boy's consumption of explicit adult videos was over 50 videos per week.
-Average!
-Viewing explicit adult material in that large of a volume, at that early an age, can have immediate and long lasting effects on brain development.
-This can manifest itself in shame, fear, and anxiety.
-In extreme doses, it can contribute to anger, aggression, depression, lack of interest in other people, loneliness, objectification and even assault.
+A 2011 estimate of 14–17-year-old boys’ consumption of explicit adult videos in the United States was over 50 videos per week on average.
+Viewing such an extraordinary volume of explicit adult material at that early an age can have immediate and long-lasting effects on brain development.
+This can manifest in boys in shame, fear, and anxiety.
+In extreme doses, it can contribute to anger, aggression, depression, a lack of interest in other people, loneliness, objectification and assault.

-Boys as young as 5 and 6 years old have reported viewing explicit adult material.
-In the United States, the average age of first exposure to explicit adult videos is 11.
+Boys as young as 7 and 8 years old report viewing explicit adult material.
+In the United States, the average age of exposure to explicit videos is about age 11.

-The real challenge for boys is that they view this content regularly and believe it to be real; an actual guide on how to engage with other human beings.
-We do not provide our boys an alternative message to the content they view, and instead allow them to gain their sexual education from explicit adult videos online.
-This can rob a young person of his own individual interests, and may increase any resentment, anger, frustration or loneliness that he may already be experiencing as a young adolescent.
+The real challenge for boys’ viewing this content regularly is that many believe it to be representative of real life.
+These boys see such graphic content as an actual guide on how to engage in sexual relations with others.
+The danger rises when we do not provide boys with an alternative message to the content they view and instead allow them to gain their sex education from explicit adult videos online.
+This can rob a boy of his individual interests and may increase the resentment, anger, frustration, or loneliness he could be experiencing as an adolescent.

 Challenges for Girls

-Girls may view this content with a natural curiosity in an effort to gain 'maturity.'
-They can be negatively affected emotionally by comparing themselves to porn stars, or trying to live up to that image.
+Girls may view this content with a natural curiosity to gain maturity.
+They can be negatively affected emotionally by comparing themselves unfavorably with porn stars or trying to live up to that image.

-Girls may watch explicit adult videos to try to understand what a partner 'wants', and by doing so give up her own individual ideas of sexuality.
-Girls endure body shaming, slut shaming, prude shaming and sex shaming as early as 11 years old; and either is a tough way to be depicted on all social media.
-The idea of "sexuality as currency" is not healthy for our young girls.
+Girls may watch explicit adult videos to try to understand what a potential partner wants, but this only serves to trample over her own ideas about sexuality.
+Girls endure body shaming, slut shaming, prude shaming, and sex shaming as early as 11 years old and can be targeted on social media.
+The idea of "sexuality as currency" is unhealthy for our girls.
 Don't take our word for it, just look at Only Fans.

-Another challenge for girls, is that aggressive, 'porn-sex' soaked boys, can see young girls as sex objects, and girls can face an accelerated idea of what any initial physical contact should or could be like for them.
+Another challenge for girls is that aggressive “porn-sex”-soaked boys can see girls as sex objects.
+Moreover, girls can face an accelerated idea of what initial physical contact should or could be like for them.
 This can include sexual violence at the hands of a partner.

-The Third Talk™ is here to provide parents with information and language to initiate pornography-prevention conversations with their young people.
-We provide practical, real world language to start that talk, and then the “how and the why” to keep the conversation going through adolescence.
+The Third Talk™ is here to provide parents with information and language to initiate pornography prevention conversations with their young people.
+We provide practical real-world language to start that talk as well as the “how and why” to keep the conversation going through adolescence.

-It is communication between parents and young people that will meet this challenge.
-We take a direct and purposeful approach.
+It is communication between parents and young people that will overcome this challenge.
+We take a direct and purposeful approach at The Third Talk™.
 We do not shame, blame, or use colorful language.
 We talk about the world our kids live in, not the world we wished they live in.
-Grown-ups created this environment and grown-ups need to change it.
+Grown ups created this environment and grown ups need to change it.
 Please help us change it.